netdata/netdata/docs/overview/what-is-netdata.md

 ## What you can do with Netdata

-Netdata is designed to collect everything, help you visualize metrics, troubleshoot complex performance problems, and make data interoperable with the rest of your monitoring stack:
+Netdata is designed to be both simple to use and flexible for every monitoring, visualization, and troubleshooting use
+case:

 -   **Collect**: Netdata collects all available metrics from your system and applications.
 It uses 300+ collectors, Kubernetes service discovery, in-depth container monitoring, while using only 1% CPU and a few MB of RAM.
 It even